Bismuth-Forge/bismuth/README.md

         kwriteconfig5 --file ~/.config/kdeglobals --group WM --key inactiveFrame  239,240,241
 4. You must **restart** your session to see changes. (i.e. re-login, reboot)

-(Note: the RGB values presented here are for the default Breeze theme)
+Note: the RGB values presented here are for the default Breeze theme

+Note: You might also need to set the border size larger than the theme's default:
+`System Settings` > `Application Style` > `Window Decorations`: Untick `Use theme's default window border size` and adjust the size (right from the checkbox).

 Useful Development Resources